Anniepoo/enron/README.md

 A swinb sheet with some Enron email analysis is in http://localhost:3050/example/enron.swinb

 You need to load the enron emails. at console of swish, query load_enron.
+This loads the emails, then does some cleanup.
+So your internal rdf store is not identical to the turtle file.

+to speed loading up, query load_enron and load the enron data from the turtle file, then call save_enron_db.
+This make the file cleanenron.db

+exit swish, and now you can restart swish and then load up faster by querying load_enron_db.

+Sorry, messy - will clean up.

 ## Jan advice